We Americans like our mayonnaise.

 - 1/2 teaspoon minced fresh garlic or dry garlic powder

-- (almost)1 tablespoon lemon juice
+- (almost)1 tablespoon lemon juice also room temperature

-- 1 teaspoon prepared yellow or Dijon-type mustard
+- 1 teaspoon prepared yellow or Dijon-type mustard (optional)

-- salt and pepper to taste
+- sea salt to taste (1/2 tsp. is usual)

 1.)
 Combine the egg, the yolk, garlic, lemon juice, and mustard in a blender or food processor (or use a stick blender).
 Blend together.

 2.)
 Add your oil.
 Blend on LOW speed while pouring the oil into the blender in a fine stream as the mixture emulsifies and thickens.
 The trick is to pour it in slowly while blending ~ not all at once.